deqit/PhilipsPM2528/Deepdive/N20/README.md

 This section describes in detail how the N20 takes it role as the conductor of a measurement.
 The next image shows an overview, including the most important signals.

+_Note: In the images below, the analogue traces are offset by +5V.
+That's because the digital 0V is -5V in reference to the analogue 0V and this is the way to show two signals in one screenshot (apart from Photoshop)._

 ![N20 MeasurementCycle](assets/N20_MeasurementCycle.png "N20 - A complete measurement-cycle")

 #### @0ms: start of the cycle